kertox662/jamhacks6-workshop-reference/intro-python/README.md

 def function_name(arg1,arg2,...):
     code
 ```
-For the arguments, we can also have 0 arguments by just having nothing in between the paratheses.
+For the arguments, we can also have 0 arguments by just having nothing in between the parentheses.

 For example, putting the name prompt code into a function:
 ```python